 First you’ll cut out all the pieces.
 The following two photos show all the pieces together and also where each piece came from.
 The numbers correspond to the list below.

-Using the free PDF pattern from Google Docs here, cut two each from the shirt (top and bottom of the back side of shirt), fusible web, and lining fabric for the main body of the tote.
+Using the free PDF pattern that can be downloaded here, cut two each from the shirt (top and bottom of the back side of shirt), fusible web, and lining fabric for the main body of the tote.
 The pattern is 2 pages.
 You’ll want to print both pages out, line up the dots and tape them together.
 In your browser the PDF preview may show the pages are cropped.
-If you are having problems printing the whole pattern through Google Docs, use your mouse to click on File (left side of screen), then choose “download original.”
-Open the downloaded document and try printing again.

 Cut one 9 3/8″ x 4″ rectangle from the shirt, fusible web, and lining fabric for the tote bottom.